Welcome to The Early Years

 Music and singing will form an important part of our weekly activities and will also be accessible to the children during their child-initiated learning, alongside opportunities for imaginary and role play.

-The children will explore change and features of the natural environment through growing and farming experiences.
+The children will explore change and features of the natural environment through growing and caring for their own vegetables and plants.
 The children will be supported in identifying similarities and differences between features of their own immediate environment and other environments.
 We will learn about the similarities and differences that make us unique through opportunities to share and explore the lives and cultures of the children in our classes.

 ICT resources will be used to record and to explore control software.